 Traveling and safety gear

 There are many safety risks to consider in winter that don’t exist during summer, like avalanches or whiteout conditions.
 But with the right winter camping essentials, you can be ready for anything.
+Remember, for each of these tech tools, be absolutely sure to bring along enough extra batteries if required!

 Use remote navigation tools

-Don’t mess with avanlanches
+Don’t mess with avalanches

 Invest in a good backpack

-Want to optimize your winter camping experience with your phone?
-Use AllTrails to check out routes completed by other winter adventurers, who usually provide reviews or updates if a trail is no longer maintained, for example.
-Strava is also a fun way to share your journey with your friends when you’re done, and provides you with useful stats like elevation gain or pace.
+Strava is another fun way to share your journey with your friends when you’re done, and provides you with useful stats like elevation gain and pace.

 Faq